TL;DR, the ranked summary

 For the underlying tax-form layer, see Form 1099-NEC vs W-8BEN.
 For the classification layer, see IRS worker classification.
 For payment-rail mechanics, see global contractor payment methods compared.

 #1.
-Omnivoo Contract Management, flat $49 per finalized contract
+Omnivoo Contract Management, $49 per contractor per month

-Cost: $49 per finalized contract, one-time.
+Cost: $49 per contractor per month.
 Payment fees passed through at cost.

 Verified: May 2026 on /solutions/contract-management.